svenvc/NeoConsole/README.md

 ## HTTP Metrics

-The class NeoConsoleMetricsDelegate implements the handling of a resource space to access all known metrics.
+The class NeoConsoleMetricDelegate implements the handling of a resource space to access all known metrics.
 You can start a safe (locally bound) & dedicated HTTP server as follows:

 ````